AfriForum: Views on Apartheid

-The organization attracted significant controversy in May 2018, when AfriForum CEO Kallie Kriel was asked near the end of a radio interview whether he believed Apartheid was a crime against humanity, to which he replied by saying "I don't think that apartheid was a crime against humanity, but I think it was wrong.".
-The organisation had previously described Apartheid as a "so-called historical injustice" and its deputy leader Ernst Roets has described Apartheid as a "wooly concept".
+The organization attracted significant controversy in May 2018, when AfriForum CEO Kallie Kriel was asked near the end of a radio interview whether he believed Apartheid was a crime against humanity, to which he replied by saying "I don't think that apartheid was a crime against humanity, but I think it was wrong."
+Similar remarks concerning apartheid's classification as a crime against humanity were made in 2020 by former South African president F. W. de Klerk, who said that he did not fully agree with the classification and distinguished apartheid from genocide.
+De Klerk subsequently withdrew the statement and apologised The organisation had also previously described Apartheid as a "so-called historical injustice" and its deputy leader Ernst Roets has described Apartheid as a "wooly concept".

 In 2016, AfriForum supporters protested because Steve Hofmeyr's scheduled event at Café Dudok, a restaurant in the Netherlands, was cancelled when the organisers were informed of his alleged white supremacist beliefs by a left-wing group in Netherlands.

 In March 2019, AfriForum released a documentary called Disrupted Land, about land reform and expropriation in South Africa.
 In one clip, an interviewee defends HF Verwoerd's policies.
 This led the Institute of Race Relations to accuse Afriforum of "sanitising the motives behind apartheid and the brutality of its practices" and of "soft-soaping the evils of apartheid".